philcali/sbt-lwjgl-plugin/README.md

 In your project, create a project/plugins/build.sbt, whose contents are as follows:

 ```
-addSbtPlugin("com.github.philcali" % "sbt-lwjgl-plugin" % "3.1.0")
+addSbtPlugin("com.github.philcali" % "sbt-lwjgl-plugin" % "3.1.1")
 ```

-To take advantage of the plugin's settings, you must add `LWJGLProject.engineSettings` either to your build.sbt or build.scala.
+To take advantage of the plugin's settings, you must add `LWJGLPlugin.lwjglSettings` either to your build.sbt or build.scala.
-For working in a particular child environment, use one of the satellite settings, ie: `Nicol.engineSettings` or `JMonkeyProject.engineSettings`.
+For working in a particular child environment, use one of the satellite settings, ie: `Nicol.nicolSettings` or `JMonkeyProject.jmonkeySettings`.

 **Or**, you can make use of the giter8 template, to kick off your project.